 Is Pastured Turkey Worth the Cost?

-Here in Virginia, a regular 15 pound turkey at the supermarket will cost you about $30 or less.
+Here in Virginia, a regular fifteen-pound turkey at the supermarket will cost you about $30 or less.
 But if you want a local, traditional turkey like a Bourbon Red, raised on pasture—expect to pay anywhere from $60–$90.

 Why Are These Turkeys So Different?

 Heritage breeds like the Bourbon Red that are raised on pasture are incredibly athletic and free.
-They run up to 25 miles per hour, fly, and often brood in the trees.
-If you want to see something funny, watch a farmer try to catch their Bourbon Red turkeys!)
+They run up to 25 miles per hour, fly, and often roost in the trees.
+(If you want to see something funny, watch a farmer try to catch his or her Bourbon Red turkeys!)

 Turkeys on Antibiotics